Plakatstil

 Plakatstil, was an early poster style of art that began in the early 1900s and originated out of Germany.
 "Plakatstil" means "poster style" in German.
 The traits of this style of art are usually bold, straight font with very simple design.
 Shapes and objects are simplified while the subject of the poster remains detailed.
 Plakatstil incorporated color combinations not seen in other art forms such as Art Nouveau.
 Plakatstil shied away from the complexity of Art Nouveau and helped emphasize a more modern outlook on poster art.
 Famous Plakatstil artists include Berliner Lucian Bernhard and artist Ludwig Hohlwein.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Plakatstil" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Plakatstil" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools